twinfoundation/verifiable-storage/README.md

 ## Packages

 - [immutable-storage-models](packages/immutable-storage-models/README.md) - Contains models and classes for use with immutable storage.
+- [immutable-storage-connector-entity-storage](packages/immutable-storage-connector-entity-storage/README.md) - Implementation of the immutable storage connector using entity storage.
 - [immutable-storage-connector-iota](packages/immutable-storage-connector-iota/README.md) - Implementation of the immutable storage connector using IOTA.
-- [immutable-storage-connector-entity-storage](packages/immutable-storage-connector-entity-storage/README.md) - Implementation of the immutable storage connector using entity storage.
-- [immutable-storage-connector-iota-rebased](packages/immutable-storage-connector-iota-rebased/README.md) - Implementation of the immutable storage connector using IOTA Rebased.
+- [immutable-storage-connector-iota-stardust](packages/immutable-storage-connector-iota-stardust/README.md) - Implementation of the immutable storage connector using IOTA Stardust.

 ## Contributing